Ten Questions to Ask Your Maine Wedding Photographer

 Another important consideration is the footprint of the equipment used.
 Will your photographer be using off camera lighting during certain parts of the day and if so what will it look like?
 A large 4 foot umbrella or softbox on a light stand will likely be obtrusive at a wedding.

-Ask your photographer is your images will be archived and if so, how long.
+Ask your photographer if your images will be archived and if so, how long.
 Will they be on multiple hard drives in different locations, burned to disc, or on a cloud based back up system.
 Whatever the plan is really doesn't matter, it's really more about figuring out if there is a plan in place.

 9 and 10. (this one is a big one and get both 9 and 10) Do you like the wedding photographers personality?

 Can you imagine anything worse than dealing with a wedding photographer who arrives late wearing inappropriate attire, is condescending to guests and barking orders at you all day long?
 What a buzz kill!
-So personality as one of the most important aspects of a really great wedding photographer.
+Personality is one of the most important aspects of a really great wedding photographer.
 When you choose a photographer you are investing in a person and with that comes more than just their technical skills with a camera.
 Prerequisites for the great wedding photographers include kindness, good moral stature, cool under stress, creative desire, dress sense, manners and definitely a sense of humor.
 Basically - amazing skills combined with cool and fun.

 Look for a photographer that is open to your suggestions is thoughtful and offers good advice when needed.
 No diva-tographers needed!